-We have audited the accompanying statement of assets, liabilities and members' capital of Grosvenor Registered Multi-Strategy Fund (TI 2), LLC (the "Fund") as of March 31, 2023, the related statements of operations and cash flows for the year ended March 31, 2023, the statement of changes in members' capital for each of the two years in the period ended March 31, 2023, including the related notes, and the financial highlights for each of the five years in the period ended March 31, 2023 (collectively referred to as the "financial statements").
-In our opinion, the financial statements present fairly, in all material respects, the financial position of the Fund as of March 31, 2023, the results of its operations and its cash flows for the year then ended, the changes in its members' capital for each of the two years in the period ended March 31, 2023, and the financial highlights for each of the five years in the period ended March 31, 2023 and the financial highlights for each of the five years in the period ended March 31, 2023 in conformity with accounting principles generally accepted in the United States of America.
+We have audited the accompanying statement of assets, liabilities and members' capital of Grosvenor Registered Multi-Strategy Fund (TI 2), LLC (the "Fund") as of March 31, 2024, the related statements of operations and cash flows for the year ended March 31, 2024, the statement of changes in members' capital for each of the two years in the period ended March 31, 2024, including the related notes, and the financial highlights for each of the five years in the period ended March 31, 2024 (collectively referred to as the "financial statements").
+In our opinion, the financial statements present fairly, in all material respects, the financial position of the Fund as of March 31, 2024, the results of its operations and its cash flows for the year then ended, the changes in its members' capital for each of the two years in the period ended March 31, 2024 and the financial highlights for each of the five years in the period ended March 31, 2024 in conformity with accounting principles generally accepted in the United States of America.